When you sweat at night. What to do if you sweat a lot in your sleep

 Night sweats in a child - what are the causes?

-How to deal with night sweats?
+How to deal with night sweat?

 What causes sweating at night?